gitkraken/workflow-templates/README.md

 A great [GitHub Gist](https://gist.github.com/janderssonse/1e65139ebcfb1a1bc6f04e877c2c60f2) exists that covers more of this information.
 However, you might consider using a more formal specification called [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

+One more thing you might consider is using a tool to generate commit messages.
+AI/LLMs tend to be very good at that when the content fits within their context windows.
+We may be a bit biased but you can use [GitKraken's AI functionality](https://www.gitkraken.com/solutions/gitkraken-ai) to help.

 ### Conventional Commits

 This specification originates from the AngularJS team.
 It uses a set of specific keywords to signal the scope of a commit within the first word.
 Then, the rest of the commit adds context and detail.
 Here are some examples: